Fifth generation of video game consoles: Other consoles

-The FM Towns Marty is considered the world's first 32-bit console, although it has only 16bit data bus (predating the Amiga CD32 and 3DO, which are both fully 32bit), being released on February 20, 1993, by Japanese electronic company Fujitsu.
-Never released outside Japan, it was largely marketed as a console version of the FM Towns home computer, being compatible with games developed for the FM Towns.
-It failed to make an impact in the marketplace due to its relative expense and inability to compete with home computers.

 The Amiga CD32 was released in September 1993 and sold in Europe, Australia, Canada and Brazil.
 It was never released in the United States due to Commodore's bankruptcy and court-ordered import restrictions.
 Despite promising initial sales, the console was hampered by poor software quality with many titles being simply re-releases of older games.
 Production of the Amiga CD32 was discontinued after only eight months.

 The Atari Jaguar was released in November 1993 and was marketed as the world's first 64-bit system.
 However, sales at launch were well below the incumbent fourth generation consoles, and a small games library rooted in a shortage of third-party support made it impossible for the Jaguar to catch up, selling below 250,000 units.
 The system's 64-bit nature was also questioned by many.
 Its only add-on, the Jaguar CD, was released in 1995 and was produced in limited quantities due to the low install base of the system.
 The 32-bit Atari Panther, set to be released in 1991, was canceled due to unexpectedly rapid progress in developing the Jaguar.